National Advisory Committee for Aeronautics: Supersonic research

 In 1951, NACA Engineer Richard Whitcomb determined the area rule that explained transonic flow over an aircraft.
 The first uses of this theory were on the Convair F-102 project and the F11F Tiger.
 The F-102 was meant to be a supersonic interceptor, but it was unable to exceed the speed of sound, despite the best effort of Convair engineers.
 The F-102 had actually already begun production when this was discovered, so NACA engineers were sent to quickly solve the problem at hand.
 The production line had to be modified to allow the modification of F-102s already in production to allow them to use the area rule.
 (Aircraft so altered were known as "area ruled" aircraft.)
 The design changes allowed the aircraft to exceed Mach 1, but only by a small margin, as the rest of the Convair design was not optimized for this.
 As the F-11F was the first design to incorporate this during initial design, it was able to break the sound barrier without having to use afterburner.

 Because the area rule was initially classified, it took several years for Whitcomb to be recognized for his accomplishment.
 In 1955 he was awarded the Collier Trophy for his work on both the Tiger and the F-102.

 The most important design resulting from the area rule was the B-58 Hustler, which was already in development at the time.
 It was redesigned to take the area rule into effect, allowing greatly improved performance.
 This was the first US supersonic bomber, and was capable of Mach 2 at a time when Soviet fighters had only just attained that speed months earlier.
 The area rule concept is now used in designing all transonic and supersonic aircraft.

-NACA experience provided a powerful model for World War II research, the postwar government laboratories, and NACA's successor, the National Aeronautics and Space Administration (NASA).
+NACA experience provided a model for World War II research, the postwar government laboratories, and NACA's successor, the National Aeronautics and Space Administration (NASA).

 NACA also participated in development of the first aircraft to fly to the "edge of space", North American's X-15.
 NACA airfoils are still used on modern aircraft.